DaanVandenBosch/phantasmal-world/README.md

 #### Some Interesting Parts of the Code Base

-Phantasmal contains parsers for many of the client's formats in [src/core/data_formats]().
-The [src/quest_editor/scripting]() directory contains an assembler, disassembler, (partly implemented) virtual machine and data flow analysis for the PSO scripting byte code.
+Phantasmal contains parsers for many of the client's formats in [src/core/data_formats]( src/core/data_formats). [src/core/data_formats/asm](src/core/data_formats/asm) contains a model of the PSO scripting byte code and data flow analysis for it.
+The [src/quest_editor/scripting](src/quest_editor/scripting) directory contains an assembler, disassembler and (partly implemented) virtual machine.

 ### Unit Tests